roytang/blog/content/post/2023/11/2023-week-44/index.md

 Also, I completed [Inktober 2023](/tags/inktober2023/)!

 I did not start a Nanowrimo.
+I did not vote in this year's Barangay/SK Elections.

 ### Media Diet